 However, the 4th of April arrived (my departure date) along with a twist in the tale when my plans were dealt a serious curveball.
 It was 10.40am and there I sat with no visa!
 Bags packed with nowhere to go.

-I needed to make a call, either I had to cancel the flight as it was 2hrs before departure, in order to retain the flight and pay a penalty to move it to a later date or lose the flight completely.
+I needed to make a call: either I had to cancel the flight, as it was 2hrs before departure, in order to retain the flight and pay a penalty to move it to a later date, or lose the flight completely.
 Needless to say, I chose to use wisdom and cancel the flight and pay the penalty.
 On my return back to my office, after processing my disappointment, I received notification 2hours later to say that my visa to Australia had been granted.

 “WHY LORD, WHY?”

-In that moment I could choose to melt down or I could stand back, pay the penalty for changing my flight and ask the question: “God what do you want to do? “
+In that moment, I could choose to melt down or I could stand back, pay the penalty for changing my flight, and ask the question, ‘God, what do You want to do?’

 If Jesus is Lord of my life, He is Lord of my life in the good and in the inconvenient things too.

-I am happy to report I chose to smile and surrender to His process, but unfortunately, no other flights were available and I was told that the only available flight was on the 12th April (more than a week later).
+I am happy to report that I chose to smile and surrender to His process, but unfortunately, no other flights were available and I was told that the only available flight was on the 12th April (more than a week later).
 Surrendering to His plan and will for my life, I waited patiently for an extra week.
-What seemed like an eternity (and a bit like a little dress rehearsal), turned out to be God, setting me up for something far greater.
+What seemed like an eternity (and a bit like a dress rehearsal), turned out to be God setting me up for something far greater.

-We then travelled on to Adelaide, to one of our Four12 partnering churches Impact Church.
+We then travelled on to Adelaide, to one of our Four12 partnering churches, Impact Church.
 The guys in Impact grew very close to my heart in a short space of time.
-I stayed with an amazing family headed by a loving father named Greg, a dedicated mother named Rowena and two powerful sons named Jon and Daniel, who have hearts of gold and treated me like an older brother.
+I stayed with an amazing family headed by a loving father named Greg, a dedicated mother named Rowena, and two powerful sons named Jon and Daniel, who have hearts of gold and treated me like an older brother.
 They have a daughter too, who I unfortunately never got to meet.
-Greg and I sat up till the early hours of the morning, sharing about God’s goodness and what He is busy doing in his church and his people.
+Greg and I sat up till the early hours of the morning, sharing about God’s goodness and what He is busy doing in His church and people.
 I love these guys very much and am so thankful to them for making my stay in Adelaide so memorable.

-Martin and Carrie Ann Stockdale who lead the church opened their hearts to us and hosted us like kings and queens.
+Martin and Carrie-Ann Stockdale, who lead the church, opened their hearts to us and hosted us like kings and queens.
 I thank them for the opportunity to share in what it is that God is doing amongst them.
 I’m so glad that we are able to partner alongside one another, to see His kingdom advance.

 We are often challenged by our leaders to go and obey the great commission.
-Sometimes it’s a sacrifice, sometimes things don’t always go as planned, sometimes it costs a little, one thing I do know is that when we go to advance his kingdom, we always come back feeling richer.
+Sometimes it’s a sacrifice, sometimes things don’t always go as planned, sometimes it costs a little.
+But one thing I do know is that when we go to advance His kingdom, we always come back feeling richer.
 For me on this trip, it meant gaining new family and friendships that have become a part of my inheritance into eternity, and being moved forward and provoked into the more of God.

-As we partner in the gospel with new churches and as we advance his kingdom, may his passion burn inside of us and may his beautiful bride represent his kingdom well.
+As we partner in the gospel with new churches and as we advance His kingdom, may His passion burn inside of us and may His beautiful bride represent His kingdom well.

-Because of your partnership in the gospel from the first day until now.6 being confident of this, that he who began a good work in you will carry it on to completion unto the day of Christ Jesus.7 It is right for me to feel this way about all of you, since I have you in my heart and, whether I am in chains or defending and confirming the gospel, all of you share in God’s grace with me.
+I leave you with 1 Philippians 1:5-7: ‘Because of your partnership in the gospel from the first day until now, being confident of this, that he who began a good work in you will carry it on to completion unto the day of Christ Jesus.
+It is right for me to feel this way about all of you, since I have you in my heart and, whether I am in chains or defending and confirming the gospel, all of you share in God’s grace with me.’